Controversy creates cash in Paul Verhoeven’s ultra-violent sci-fi classic

 Inevitably, Murphy begins to remember scenes from his old life, not only regarding his former wife and son, but also the gang of miscreants who altered his life irrevocably, leading him on a path of anarchic destruction that will ultimately lead him to OCP’s top brass and a battle to salvage his own lingering humanity.
 Robocop is a walking irony, violently enforcing the law with pre-programmed edicts that read like a Public Information Film.
 Looking to integrate their multi-million dollar investment into everyday society, Murphy’s high-tech incarnation is quickly transformed into an overnight celebrity, as OCP’s propaganda model pollutes the airwaves with ‘Robo’ posing as their poster boy for a safer future.

-Unfortunately, humans are not known for their willingness to accept the unfamiliar, a fact that raises certain moral questions and which constitutes the character’s true conflict: an internal struggle between Robocop’s pre-programmed command system and the dying embers of Murphy’s own freewill.
+Unfortunately, humans are not known for their willingness to accept the unfamiliar, a a fact that raises the kind of moral questions that establish our protagonist’s true sense of conflict: an internal struggle between Robocop’s pre-programmed command system and the dying embers of Murphy’s own freewill.
 This is highlighted during a scene in which Murphy’s only human ally, Officer Anne Lewis (Nancy Allen), helps him rediscover his human touch after his target system falters, resulting in a quasi-romantic scene that sees Murphy liberate himself by blasting containers of the very baby food that punctuates the character’s total degradation at the hands of his corporate parents.